oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

   - Seeds one expired authorization record
   - Processes payment authorization requests
   - Shows a repeated request being replayed from the existing state
+  - Rereads the stored decision if a concurrent request inserts the same key
   - Stores request and decision metadata in JSON
   - Summarizes active authorizations by tenant/account/status
   - Deletes expired authorization records